Notable new words coined the year you were born

 Between World Wars I and II, Britain, Spain, and Italy launched attacks using chemical weapons against Afghanistan, Iraq, and North Africa.
 Such weaponry was introduced during World War I. Fascista, a member of an Italian political organization following the principles of fascism under former Italian prime minister Benito Mussolini, first came into use this year.
 Its use faded after 1943 when Italy surrendered to allies.

 Other notable words: grade point average, last-gasp, match point, over-the-counter, superiority complex, teenage

-West Virginia was the first state to initiate a sales tax in 1921, which now stands at 6 percent.
+West Virginia was the first state to initiate a sales tax in 1921.
+Today, the state's sales tax is 6%.
 Investment income, such as capital gains and stock dividends, are usually subject to state income taxes.

 Other notable words: anesthesiologist, baloney, mad money, mountain gorilla, saber rattling, xenophobe

 Rudolph Valentino financed the first nightspot in Hollywood in 1922 welcoming fashionable, high-class café society patrons.
 German-born Kurt Koffka introduced psychologists to the gestalt movement in his work “Perception: An Introduction to the Gestalt Theory,” published in 1922.

 Other notable words: dial tone, endangered species, gross national product, photointerpretation, southern oscillation, ultrasound